 Aquatic habitat investigations during the 1982 field season in the proposed impoundment areas have identified four major mainstem slough areas.
 These four areas are referred to as Watana Creek Slough (RM 193.5), Kosina Creek Slough (RM 205.6), Lower Jay Creek Slough (RM 208.1), and Upper Jay Creek Slough (RM 208.7).
-These sloughs are located in spring fed overflow channels adjacent to the mainstem Susitna River.
-Limited water quality data was collected only at Upper and Lower Jay Creek Sloughs and is presented in Appendix Tables 5-C-23 and 5-C-24.
+All are adjacent to the mainstem Susitna River.
+Limited water quality data was collected only at Upper and Lower Jay Creek sloughs and is presented in Appendix Tables 5-C-23 and 5-C-24.

 In addition to the slough areas identified in the field, six additional areas which may classify as mainstem slough habitats were identified from color aerial photos (scale 1" = 2000') of the proposed impoundment areas.
-Four of these sites are located 3-4 miles below the mouth of Fog Creek; one site is located approximately five miles below the mouth of Kosina Creek; and the last site is located approximately three miles trend to 1
+Four of these sites are located 3-4 miles below the mouth of Fog Creek; one site is located approximately five miles below the mouth of Kosina Creek; and the last site is located approximately three miles above the mouth of Jay Creek.
+These slough habitats have not been verified by ground surveys at present.